ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 ### Setup

-One last time, before I decide that it doesn't matter and you can use whatever you want, please **start up the handy Terminal**.
+One last time, before I decide that it doesn't matter and you can use whatever you want, please **start up the lovely Terminal**.

-- It's okay to use the terminal for the lab on titanium as well, if you like.
+- It's okay to use the terminal for the lab on titanium as well, if you like (though of course you don't have to).
 - Pressing the tab key after typing part of a command will often complete the command for you (and save you typing).
 - Pressing the up arrow will cycle through commands you have previously entered